 Physical therapists can put your dog through a variety of stretches, teach you both exercises and massage her aching muscles to help reduce pain and inflammation.
 These techniques may also help to improve her range of motion.

-There are a variety of pain medications that may help your dog – just be sure to contact your vet before offering any medicine (including over-the-counter varieties) to your dog.
+There are a variety of pain medications and joint supplements that may help your dog – just be sure to contact your vet before offering any medicine (including over-the-counter varieties) to your dog.

 After ascertaining your dog’s condition, your vet may find that NSAIDs (aspirin, ibuprofen and similar drugs) may be sufficient to help her, but in some cases, opioid medications may be necessary.

-In severe cases, hip dysplasia in dogs may require surgery.
-There are a number of different surgical options available, ranging from minimally invasive, arthroscopic procedures to complete hip replacement.
+In cases of severe hip dysplasia, surgical treatment may be required.
+There are a number of different surgical options available, ranging from minimally invasive, arthroscopic procedures, to a total hip replacement.

 While few things will completely eliminate the possibility that your dog will develop the condition, there are a few things you can do to help improve her odds.